vahid-nasiri/DRF-Phones-Register/README.md

 - **Django Admin**: Manage the phones via the Django admin interface.

 ## Improvement needed
-- Adding quantity field.
+- Adding quantity of phones.
-- Adding created_at field.
+- Creating the date filed when phones are registered.
+- Uploading image for phones.

 ## Installation